20tab/talos/README.md

 ### ⚠️ Provisioning

 The first run is manual, made from GitLab Pipeline.
-Use orchestrator generated README for more details.
+Use the platform generated README for more details.

 ### Example